tallinex/Delete-New-Season-Trailer/README.md

 # Delete-New-Season-Trailer
 Finds new season trailers and deletes them

-<h1>New Season Alert</h1>
-<h3>Send a one time alert to your discord server channel when a new season of a show you are monitoring in Sonarr has a new season coming soon.</h3>

 <h2>For Synology NAS:</h2>
 Download the new_season_alert.py file and store in a convenient location e.g. /scripts/Delete_New_Season_Trailer/Delete_New_Season_Trailer.py<br>